BBong119/bbong119.github.io/dbr-basic-info/overview/index.md

 ## Programming Languages and Frameworks

 Cross-platform application development is now the new normal and DBR is ready to help you reach all of your users on iOS, Android, Windows, macOS, and Linux.
-Below is a partial list of supported programming languages and frameworks.
+Below is a list of programming languages and frameworks for which DBR is encapsulated.

 | Programming Language | Framework             |
 |----------------------|-----------------------|